Test AI Review

 2. SHAP (SHapley Additive exPlanations)

-What it does: SHAP delivers consistent, model-agnostic feature attributions using Shapley values.
-It shows how each input feature influences a single prediction, making it useful for explainable AI tools for tabular data and regulated workflows.
+What it does: SHAP provides consistent, model-agnostic feature attributions using game-theoretic Shapley values.
+It shows how each input feature contributes to a specific prediction.

-When to use it: Use SHAP when you need per-prediction explanations for tree-based, tabular, or even some deep learning models—especially where audits or user-facing explanations are required.
+When to use it: Use SHAP when you need per-prediction explanations for tabular, tree-based, or even some deep models, especially in regulated domains.

-Who it's for: Data scientists, compliance officers, and stakeholders who require transparent justification for decisions.
+Who it's for: Data scientists, compliance officers, and stakeholders who require transparent reasoning for decisions.

 Short example: For a credit model, run SHAP on a loan denial instance to show which features (income, credit score) drove the decision: shap.Explainer(model).shap_values(instance).